mayureshagashe2105/Hackulus21-Drowsiness-Detection-Web-app/README.md

 </table>

 ## Eye_patch_Extractor_and_predictor Insights
-This model uses OpenCV's "Haar Cascade Classifier" for face detection and after the proposal of region of interest it extracts the eye-patch by the "Centroid Method" developed by us.
-This extracted features will be then passed to trained model for Drowsiness Detection.
+  This model uses OpenCV's "Haar Cascade Classifier" for face detection and after the proposal of the region of interest, it extracts the eye patch by the "Centroid Method" developed by us.
+These extracted features will be then passed to the trained model for Drowsiness Detection.